Multivitamin Gummies Done Right

 Heat history: why two “identical” batches don’t age the same

-Most people assume shelf life is mainly about time.
-In gummy production, it’s often about heat history-the total thermal exposure ingredients experience during cooking and holding.
+Conventional wisdom says shelf life is about time.
+But in gummy production, it's heat history—the total thermal exposure ingredients experience during cooking and holding.

 Small differences matter.
 A batch that sits hot in a kettle waiting on molds can behave differently over time than a batch that moved cleanly through the line—even if both were made from the same formula.